 ABOUT THE AUTHOR

-I am a regular guy, just like many of you and have always loved creating homebrew worlds for my friends to adventure in.
-Nomads started out that way but after a while I decided to turn it into a table top RPG for everyone.
+I am a regular guy, just like many of you, and have always loved creating homebrew worlds for my friends to adventure in.
+Nomads and Tribulation Apocalypse started out that way, but after a while I decided to turn them into table top RPG’s for everyone.
 I have over 40 years of gaming experience and have been a DM/GM more times than I can remember.
-Hopefully that has translated into an RPG series that you will all enjoy!
+Hopefully that has translated into role paying games that you will all enjoy!

 NOMADS IS YOUR GAME!